Rock Radio Heaven (R)

 Also known as: Birth name was Donald Rosenberg

-Stations: KOIL Omaha, KTSA San Antonio, KRNY Kearney, Neb., KWMT Fort Dodge, Iowa, WEBC Duluth, Minn., WQXI Atlanta, WFIL Philadelphia, KFRC, KFIS, KIOI San Francisco
+Stations: KOIL Omaha, KTSA San Antonio, KRNY Kearney, Nebraska, KWMT Fort Dodge, Iowa, WEBC Duluth, Minnesota, WQXI Atlanta, WFIL Philadelphia, KFRC, KFIS, KIOI San Francisco

 Notes: Named Billboard Magazine's "Disc Jockey of the Year" at both WFIL and KFRC.
 Radio career spanned 33 years, and he also spent a decade hosting TV cartoon shows on four major market stations.
 Featured on Cruisin' 67.
 His 20 years of March of Dimes Superwalk raised more than $10 million.
 An avid sailor.
 Botched heart surgery in 1972 led to chronic knee problems; eventually his kneecap had to be removed and later his leg was amputated.
 Died of pneumonia.